ippontech/blog-usa/posts/stargate.md

 The query output might be confusing because the document is flattened but a condition can be added to only retrieve the needed field.

-More details on how to use the Document API can be found on the [documentation](https://stargate.io/docs/stargate/1.0/developers-guide/document-using.html).
+More details on how to use the Document API can be found [here](https://stargate.io/docs/stargate/1.0/developers-guide/document-using.html).

 ## CQL API

 Finally, the CQL API will let you access the data using your favorite native language drivers like you would normally do with a regular Cassandra cluster.

-In our case, after being connected to our Stargate container follow the [instructions here](https://stargate.io/docs/stargate/1.0/developers-guide/cql-using.html), we can run the following query to get all our vehicles:
+In our case, after being connected to our Stargate container following the [instructions here](https://stargate.io/docs/stargate/1.0/developers-guide/cql-using.html), we can run the following query to get all our vehicles:

 ```sql
 SELECT * FROM blog.vehicle;
 ```

+# DataStax Astra

 To conclude, Stargate is a very powerful data gateway that will save you a lot of time by avoiding having to create and support APIs for your developers.
 You will also not have to worry about scalability and availability since Stargate uses Cassandra for its datastore.

 Feel free to connect Stargate on your existing Cassandra cluster or start using [DataStax Astra](https://astra.datastax.com/register) for a Cassandra-as-a-Service experience.